 If your blood pressure has been climbing, it may be time to have a look at your sleep schedule: lack of sleep is known to elevate blood pressure – a condition known as hypertension.
 Hypertension, in turn, is a major risk factor for a number of cardiovascular diseases.

 As these possible consequences of sleep deprivation clearly indicate, sleep is absolutely critical to your long-term health and wellness.
-So if you’ve had a hard time getting enough rest, try EverlyWell’s Sleep and Stress Test and discover what you can do to improve your sleep and live a more well-rested life.

 One more thing: if you’re reading this article late at night, consider turning off your device to get your fair share of shut-eye!